filipjovancodes/askoro/README.md

 ## Deployment Notes

 - **Vercel:** add the environment variables in the project settings.
-Provide an IAM role or static credentials with permissions for `bedrock:RetrieveAndGenerate` and `s3:HeadObject` on the knowledge base bucket.
+Provide an IAM role or static credentials with permissions for `bedrock:RetrieveAndGenerate`, `s3:HeadObject` on the knowledge base bucket, and access to any external OAuth callback routes.
 - **Supabase:** configure authentication hooks to require a valid Supabase session before calling the API route if desired.
 - **Logging:** server-side logs will surface in Vercel for troubleshooting failed calls to Bedrock.

+## Data Source Sync

+Visit `/data` to provide a Quip root folder URL and kick off the OAuth authorization flow.
+Clicking **Sync Data** calls `/api/quip/oauth/start`, which constructs the Quip authorization URL using the configured client credentials and preserves the folder link in the encoded OAuth `state`.
+After approval, Quip redirects back to `QUIP_REDIRECT_URI` where you can complete the token exchange and schedule ingestion jobs.

 ## Next Steps